KentonParton/behavioral_cloning/writeup.md

 After the collection process, I had ~ 40,000 sample images.
 The images were normalized using "x / 127.5 - 1."
 Lastly, 20% of the sample images were used as a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as the model began to overfit at a higher epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Next, I tested the models performance at driving in the simulator.